Llorx/iso-bench/README.md

 ```typescript
 initialize(bench:IsoBench, tests:Test[]):void;
 ```
-Will be called when the benchmark starts with the IsoBench instance and a test array of the tests that are going to be run, for initialization purposes.
+Will be called when the benchmark starts.
+Receives the IsoBench instance and a test array of the tests that are going to be run, for initialization purposes.
 Optional.

 ---
 ```typescript